lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

     snap install lxd --channel=2.0/stable

-If you previously had the LXD deb package installed, you can migrate all your existing data over with:
+**Note:** If you previously had the LXD deb package installed, you can migrate all your existing data over with:

     lxd.migrate

-##### Ubuntu 14.04 LTS (LXD 2.0 deb)
-To install the LTS branch of LXD, run:

-    apt install -t trusty-backports lxd lxd-client

-##### Ubuntu 16.04 LTS (LXD 3.0 deb)
-To install the LTS branch of LXD, run:

-    apt install lxd lxd-client

-To install the feature branch of LXD, run:

-    apt install -t xenial-backports lxd lxd-client

 #### Snap package (Arch Linux, Debian, Fedora, OpenSUSE and Ubuntu)
 LXD upstream publishes and tests a snap package which works for a number of Linux distributions.